georgeperryv/Guitarc/README.md

 # Guitarc

-This is our third project at General Assembly.

-## Description

 Guitarc is designed to help guitarists organize their musical journey.
 This app allows a user to save and update chords as they are learned by attaching finger positioning images to the "Chord Library" page.